modelica/fmi-standard.org/content/news/2023-03-03-fmi-3-IG-published.md

 The [FMI 3.0 Implementers' Guide](https://modelica.github.io/fmi-guides/main/fmi-guide/) is a free resource intended to give non-normative recommendations and guidance to implementers of the Functional Mock-up Interface (FMI) standard version 3.0.
 It has been developed jointly by prostep ivip and the Modelica Association Project FMI.
+FMI has established itself as a widely adopted format for exchanging simulation artefacts and co-simulation.
+More than 170 tools officially support FMI, and many more in-house solutions are built on top of FMI.
 The FMI 3.0 implementer’s guide provides best practice recommendations to implementers of FMI, focusing on FMI 3.0, derived from the industrial experience of the prostep Smart Systems Engineering project members and the FMI community in employing FMI.

 The overarching goal of the recommendations is to aid interoperability of FMI implementations and ensure good ease-of-use for end users in employing FMI.